Need a CentOS Replacement? 5 Best CentOS Alternatives in 2023

 Are you looking for a CentOS alternative in 2023?
 If so, you’re in good company.
 Many people have been after CentOS alternatives in the last few years.
 This is largely due to changes made by RedHat for licensing and ongoing maintenance for CentOS.

-Those of you who are unfamiliar with CentOS should know that it is a Linux distribution built on the Red Hat Enterprise Linux platform (RHEL).
-It is a common option for servers and other infrastructure because of its stability and dependability.
-The fact that, for a very long time, it was the only OS you could use to install cPanel, a popular web hosting control panel, is one factor in its popularity.
-The ability to install cPanel onto other distributions, such Ubuntu, has been made available by recent updates, making it a more attractive alternative for some users. cPanel supports Ubuntu 18.04 and 20.04, as well as CentOS 8 and CentOS 7.
+For the unfamiliar, CentOS is a Linux distribution built on the Red Hat Enterprise Linux (RHEL) platform.
+It is popular as a server OS because of its stability and dependability.
+In fact, until recently, it was the only OS you could use to install cPanel, the most popular web hosting control panel.
+However, this is changing as recent versions of cPanel support Ubuntu as well. cPanel supports Ubuntu 18.04 and 20.04, as well as CentOS 8 and CentOS 7.

-The organization that maintains RHEL, Red Hat, was purchased by IBM in 2019.
-Since then, IBM has changed a few aspects of how CentOS is supported.
-For instance, CentOS 7 is currently outdated and will shortly approach its end-of-life (EOL) date, while CentOS 8 has been assigned an exceptionally short EOL date.
+The organization that maintains RHEL and CentOS, Red Hat, was purchased by IBM in 2019.
+Since then, IBM has all-but removed support for CentOS to drive more sales for their paid version, RHEL.
+Most importantly, the latest version of CentOS, CentOS 8, has been assigned an exceptionally short EOL date.
+Meanwhile, CentOS 7 is outdated and will also be EOL (End-of-life) soon.
 Many users are now unsure of what to do and searching for alternatives as a result of these changes.

 What do to?